 According to the research highlighted by CNBC, economic aspirations sit at the top of what people want from AI.
 But analysts who reviewed the findings were quick to sound the alarm - the gains won't flow equally.
 Workers in knowledge sectors with AI augmentation potential tend to view the technology as a productivity multiplier, while those in roles vulnerable to full automation see it as an existential threat.

 This isn't just about sentiment - it's about market reality.
-Meta recently reported that AI-powered advertising tools boosted revenue per employee by double digits, rewarding shareholders and technical staff while reducing headcount in creative and analytics roles. continues expanding its AI-driven logistics network, improving margins while reshuffling warehouse employment.
+Meta recently reported that AI-powered advertising tools boosted revenue per employee by double digits, rewarding shareholders and technical staff while reducing headcount in creative and analytics roles.
+Amazon continues expanding its AI-driven logistics network, improving margins while reshuffling warehouse employment.
 The pattern repeats across industries: AI creates value, but captures it unevenly.